GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemFunctionalRequirementRefinement](../../stereotypes.md#SAF_SystemFunctionalRequirementRefinement)

-Specifies the fact that a Functional Activity is refined by a Functional Requirement.
+Specifies the fact that a System Function is refined by Functional Requirements.
 ## GFFbeingPartOF
 0..* [General Functional Flow](#General-Functional-Flow) GFFbeingPartOF 1 [Functional Usage](#Functional-Usage)